mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

         counter += 1
     return return_value
 ```
-The function `get_return()` takes as input a list containing a tuple `(position, reward)` and the discount factor `gamma`, the output is a value representing the return for that action list.
+The function `get_return()` takes as input a list containing tuples `(position, reward)` and the discount factor `gamma`, the output is a value representing the return for that action list.
 We are going to use the function `get_return()` in the following loop in order to get the returns for each episode and estimate the utilities.
-The following part is crucial, I added many comments to make it more readable.
+The following part is crucial, I added many comments to make it readable.

 ```python
 # Defining an empty utility matrix